weMail/Subscribe2/readme.txt

 = 10.41 (28th April, 2023) =

 * Fix: CSRF, Authorization issues when send an email.
+* Fix: Use built-in sanitize_email instead of manual.

 = 10.40 (24th January, 2023) =